Minneapolis settles first law suit against police stemming from Floyd protests

 "I still experience a lot of night terrors," Khounedaleth said in an interview.
 "I have frequent nightmares.
 I have very bad dreams."

 Cisneros, who declined to be interviewed, was an Augsburg University student living in Eagan.
-She was walking with her partner, Ricardo Ramos Jr., after attending a May 29 march to protest the Floyd killing, when they encountered three officers at 1st Ave.
-S. near E. 28th St. in Minneapolis.
-One of the officers shined a flashlight at them, and another fired his weapon, launching a nonlethal projectile at her face, the suit said.
+She was walking with her partner, Ricardo Ramos Jr., after attending a May 29 march to protest the Floyd killing, when they encountered three officers at S. 1st Avenue near E. 28th Street in Minneapolis.
+One of the officers shined a flashlight at them and another fired his weapon, launching a nonlethal projectile at her face, the suit said.
 None of the officers offered to help her, the suit says.

 Ratkowski said there was green paint on Cisneros' face, indicating she was likely shot with a "marking round" used in crowd control.
 He said he was unable to obtain body camera footage nor could he determine the name of the officer who fired the round.

-Protesters and journalists have filed multiple lawsuits for injuries sustained during the protests.
-Officials acknowledged last summer that some innocent civilians were injured during days of protests and unrest, but argued that the situation required force to maintain public safety and it was difficult to distinguish between peaceful protesters and those wishing to cause harm.
+Protesters and journalists have filed multiple lawsuits for injuries suffered during the protests.
+Officials acknowledged last summer that some innocent civilians were injured during days of protests and unrest but they argued the situation required force to maintain public safety and it was difficult to distinguish between peaceful protesters and those wishing to cause harm.

-In two lawuits, attorney Robert Bennett represents Ethan Marks, 19, a bystander, who lost vision in his right eye when he was struck in the face with a tear-gas canister last May, and Soren Stevenson, 25, a protester, who lost his left eye when he was struck by a projectile fired by police in a separate demonstration over Floyd's death.
+In two lawsuits, attorney Robert Bennett represents Ethan Marks, 19, a bystander, who lost vision in his right eye when he was struck in the face with a tear-gas canister last May, and Soren Stevenson, 25, a protester who lost his left eye when he was struck by a projectile fired by police in a separate demonstration over Floyd's death.

 Dave Bicking, a board member of Communities United Against Police Brutality, a local activist group, has long opposed the use of nonlethal projectiles.